High-Order Localized Dissipation Weighted Compact Nonlinear Scheme for Shock- and Interface-Capturing in Compressible Flows: Numerical tests

 The ratio of specific heats $\gamma$ is 1.4.
 The spatial domain of the problem is $x \in \left[-5, 5 \right]$.
 Simulations are conducted with constant time steps $\Delta t = 0.002$ on a uniform grid with 1000 grid points where $\Delta x = 0.01$.

-Fig.~\ref{fig:compare_Titarev_Toro_rho} shows the comparison between the reference solution and the numerical simulations for density from different schemes at $t = 5$.
-The reference solution is obtained on a 5000-point grid with a seventh order WENO7-JS scheme with global Lax-Friedrichs flux splitting.
-Similar to the Shu-Osher test case, both WCNS6-CU-M2 and WCNS6-LD resolve the local large amplitude density fluctuations much better than that from both upwind-biased WCNS5-JS and WCNS5-Z.
+Figure~\ref{fig:compare_Titarev_Toro_rho} shows the comparison between the reference solution and the numerical simulations for density from different schemes at $t = 5$.
+The reference solution is obtained on a 5000-point grid with a seventh order WENO7-JS scheme with global Lax--Friedrichs flux splitting.
+Similar to the Shu--Osher test case, both WCNS6-CU-M2 and WCNS6-LD resolve the local large amplitude density fluctuations much better than that from both upwind-biased WCNS5-JS and WCNS5-Z.